-Hiking in the park, as with most southwestern Ohio parks, is mostly through two distinct environments, meadow, or prairie.
+Hiking in the park, as with most southwestern Ohio parks, is mostly through two distinct environments, forest, or prairie.
 Hiking at the park is nice but not as well maintained as some of the other parks.
 This is not a bad thing however, allowing for great views of plant succession.
 Forest hiking is great with many of the trails following the lake.
 The deeper parts of the forest are not as old growth however.

 The lake itself is an awesome place to go to boat or even swim.
 With a decent beach front and multiple boat ramps the park offers many opportunities to get wet.
 Watch out though many people means many problems.
 Avoid the weekend rush and the park can be one of the best places to go locally.

 A good place to start any visit to the park is the welcome center.
 With displays on the history of the park and region and even movies to watch it is a nice place to learn about history of the area.
 Have a question?
 Ask a park ranger there.
 They enjoy helping.
 Don’t know what trail to take?
 The park rangers will know what the best one is for the season.